Jobhdez/linear-social/README.md

-# A basic linear algebra compiler
+# A basic linear algebra interpreter web service
-This will ultimately be a website and it will include a compiler that lowers a simple linear linear algebra language to C and it will also include an interpreter for this linear algebra language.
+The interpreter is basically done.

+## TODO
+make a social media site with a linear algebra interpreter theme :-)